-Harris County Municipal Utility District No. 120 (the "District") is a municipal utility district created by order of the Texas Water Rights Commission, now known as the Texas Commission on Environmental Quality (the "Commission" or "TCEQ"), dated October 7, 1974, and operates under the provisions of Chapters 49 and 54 of the Texas Water Code, as amended, and other general statutes applicable to municipal utility districts.
-The District is located wholly within the exclusive extraterritorial jurisdiction of the City of Houston, Texas (the "City of Houston" or the "City").
+The District is a municipal utility district created by order of the Commission, dated April 5, 2017, and operates under the provisions of Chapters 49 and 54 of the Texas Water Code, as amended, and other general statutes applicable to municipal utility districts.
+The District is located wholly within the exclusive extraterritorial jurisdiction of the City of Houston, Texas ("Houston" or the "City").

 The District is empowered, among other things, to purchase, construct, operate and maintain all works, improvements, facilities and plants necessary for the supply and distribution of water; the collection, transportation, and treatment of wastewater; and the control and diversion of storm water.
 The District may issue bonds and other forms of indebtedness to purchase or construct such facilities.
-The District is also empowered to contract for or employ its own peace officers and, after approval by the City, the Commission and the voters of the District, to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts.
-Additionally, the District may, subject to certain limitations, develop and finance parks and recreational facilities and roads.
+The District is also empowered to establish parks and recreational facilities for the residents of the District, to contract for or employ its own peace officers and, after approval by the City, the TCEQ and the voters of the District, to establish, operate, and maintain fire-fighting facilities, independently or with one or more conservation and reclamation districts.
+Additionally, the District may, subject to certain limitations, develop and finance recreational facilities and roads.
+See the "THE BONDS-Issuance of Additional Debt."

 The Commission exercises continuing supervisory jurisdiction over the District.
-The District is required to observe certain requirements of the City of Houston which limit the purposes for which the District may sell bonds for the acquisition, construction, and improvement of waterworks, wastewater, drainage, parks and recreational facilities, and roads and the refunding of outstanding debt obligations; limit the net effective interest rate on such bonds and other terms of such bonds; require approval by the City of Houston of District construction plans; and permit connections only to platted lots and reserves which have been approved by the Planning Commission of the City of Houston.
-Construction and operation of the System are subject to the regulatory jurisdiction of additional governmental agencies.
-See "THE SYSTEM."
+The District is required to observe certain requirements of the City of Houston which limit the purposes for which the District may sell bonds to the acquisition, construction, and improvement of waterworks, wastewater, drainage, road, parks and recreation, and firefighting facilities and the refunding of outstanding debt obligations; limit the net effective interest rate on such bonds and other terms of such bonds; require approval by the City of Houston of District construction plans; and permit connections only to platted lots and reserves which have been approved by the Planning Commission of the City of Houston.
+Construction and operation of the District's drainage system is subject to the regulatory jurisdiction of additional government agencies.
+See "WATER SUPPLY AND WASTEWATER TREATMENT."